s8ngyu/s8ngyu/README.md

-Hi 👋 My name is Soongyu Kwon
+Hello there 👋 My name is Soongyu Kwon
 =============================

 * 🌍  I'm based in Seoul, South Korea